Academic Integrity Values

 Click on the responses to see the answers to each.

 Responsibility: You show responsible behaviour when you lead by example, when you resist negative peer pressure, and when you discourage others from violating academic integrity principles.
 Being responsible means being accountable to yourself and others and to do your work to the best of your abilities.
 As a student, you and your instructors have a responsibility to be on time and ready to work upon graduation.
 Whether you’re working in a restaurant, a government agency, or a construction company, your responsibilities will be very similar, so you’ll see academic continuity in many aspects of your student life.
-Here at ACC, this could be in classroom environments, whether they’re in person or online, in your assignments, tests, and exams, and in the ACC Student Honest and Integrity policy.
+Here at ACC, this could be in classroom environments, whether they’re in person or online, in your assignments, tests, and exams, and in the Assiniboine Student Honest and Integrity policy.

 Scenario